fgamgee/Jitsi-Meet-Secure-Server/Documents/Threat-Model.md

 All participants of the meeting are assumed to be trusted, as well as by extension the device they use to connect to the meeting or devices that are present with them (e.g. digital assistants or phones) during the meeting.
 There is no protection that would keep a participant from surreptitiously recording the meeting using their phone or other device, nor is there significant protection from a participant actively disrupting the meeting - though host controls (allowing the muting of participants and kicking them out of the meeting) can provide modest protection, appropriate for a classroom.

-The Threat model follows the STRIDE Methodology (https://en.wikipedia.org/wiki/STRIDE_(security)), is a Work in Progress (WIP) and limited in scope to the hosting of a Jitsi-Meet Server.
+The Threat model follows the STRIDE Methodology (https://en.wikipedia.org/wiki/STRIDE_(security)), and limited in scope to the hosting of a Jitsi-Meet Server.

 Threat | Mitigation (WIP)
 -------|----------
 Spoofing | Password Authentication required to start a meeting.
 Unique URL and password can be required to join the meeting.
 Let's Encrypt certificate for domain name.
 Tampering| CIS Benchmark Level 1 and 2 on server, with a few required exceptions.
 Firewall.
-SSH for server management.
+SSH with private key (2048 bit) for server management.
 Security updates automatically configured.
 Repudiation (denial of the truth or validity of something) | Can conflict with privacy goal in general case.
 However, meetings can require passwords which could be sent securely to participants with asymmetric key encryption.
 Information Disclosure | Encryption using WebRTC.
-Configured to require TLSv1.2 or 1.3 with secure ciphers and use secure DH key exchange.
+Configured to require TLSv1.2 with forward secure strong ciphers.
 No logs kept on the server.
 Denial of Service | Require Authentication to start a meeting, prevents adversary from starting multiple meetings.
 Restrictive firewall rules.
 Protection very rudimentary.
 Elevation of Privilege |  CIS Benchmark Level 1 on server which enables AppArmor.